-- 1. Replace existing tower with code compliant water tower as shown in elevation drawings.
-Garage: - 1.
-Repair and replace all damaged or rotten material - 2.
+1. Replace existing tower in a revised location with code compliant water tower as shown on the site plan and in elevation drawings.

+Garage:

+- 1. Repair and replace all damaged or rotten material - 2.
 Excavate for more interior head clearance - 3.
 Pour concrete floor and stem walls - 4.
 Replace plastic window with wood and glass units as shown - 5.
-Replace plywood doors with carriage barn style doors

-- Add fully shielded downlights at all exterior doors - There will be some plumbing vents which will be painted black and located on the north side of the roof - There will also be copper screened crawl space vents located in the stemwall below the floor level
+Replace plywood doors with carriage barn style doors - 6.
+Add fully shielded downlights at all exterior doors - 7.
+There will be some plumbing vents which will be painted black and located on the north side of the roof - 8.
+There will also be copper screened crawl space vents located in the stemwall below the floor level

-STAFF NOTES: Staff notes are based in part on the Project Description Questionnaire, a Cultural Resource Investigation prepared by Clark Historic Research Consultants (CHRC), As-Built Drawings prepared by Kelly B. Grimes, illustrative drawings, and other materials submitted by the applicant.
+STAFF NOTES: Staff notes are based in part on the Project Description Questionnaire, a Cultural Resource Investigation prepared by Clark Historic Research Consultants (CHRC), Drawings prepared by Kelly B. Grimes, and other materials submitted by the applicant.
 Proposed development on the property consists of a combination of demolition, reconstruction and construction.
 The Project Description Questionnaire states that there would be no new construction other than the redevelopment of the tower; however, some of the proposed reconstruction would differ from the existing development (e.g., roof pitch on house, fencing, windows, et al).